 Complete and attach the following attestation: 1) Attestation of No Double Counting of Credits and Attestation of No Net Harm.
-Provide a map that includes both the Project Area and the closest registered urban forest afforestation or reforestation project based on the registered urban forest planting project database KML/Shapefile provided by CFC to demonstrate that the Project does not overlap with any existing urban forest carbon projects.
+Provide a map that includes both the Project Area and the closest registered info@cityforestcredits.org| PO Box 20396, Seattle, WA 98102 | www.cityforestcredits.org urban forest afforestation or reforestation project based on the registered urban forest planting project database KML/Shapefile provided by CFC to demonstrate that the Project does not overlap with any existing urban forest carbon projects.